Egnyte Integration with AuthPoint

 1. Log in to Egnyte as an administrator.

-2. From the navigation menu, select Settings.
+2. From the navigation menu, select Settings > Configuration > Security &Authentication.

-2. From the Identity provider drop-down list, select Generic HTTP Redirect.
+2. From the Identity Provider drop-down list, select Generic HTTP Redirect.

-3. Click import metadata XML file and upload the AuthPoint metadata file that you downloaded in Step 5.
+3. Click Import Metadata XML File and upload the AuthPoint metadata file that you downloaded in Step 5.

-Screenshot of egnyte, picture3
+Screenshot of egnyte 002

-4. Next to a user that you want to configure MFA for, click Details.
+5. In the Users section, next to a user that you want to configure MFA for, click Details.

-Screenshot of egnyte, picture 4
+Screenshot of egnyte, picture 003

 2. From the Authentication drop-down list, select SSO.

-Screenshot of egnyte, picture5
+Screenshot of egnyte, picture004

 1. Click Save.